msmith693/tomography/README.md

 </tr>
 </table>

 The intensity angles for each projection are calculated and combined to form a sinogram.
 Mulitple algorithms exist to reconstruct the 2D image from the sinogram.
-They mainly fall into two main categories.
+They fall into two main categories.

 ### Filtered Back Projection (FBP)